bcgsc/NanoSim/README.md

 ```

 **genome mode**
 If you are interested in simulating ONT genomic reads, you need to run the characterization stage in "genome" mode with following options.
 It takes a reference genome and a training read set in FASTA or FASTQ format as input and aligns these reads to the reference using minimap2 (default) or LAST aligner.
-User can also provide their own alignment file in SAM or MAF formats.
+User can also provide their own alignment file in SAM/BAM formats.
 If the SAM file is provided, make sure that is MD flag in the SAM file.
 The output of this is a bunch of profiles which you should use in simulation stage.

 __genome mode usage:__
 ```